mcollison/Pull-my-leg-request-tutorial/README.md

 What did the cheese say to the mirror?

-How should you teach complex computer science?
+How should you teach complex computer science? bit by bit

 What did the ocean say to the beach?

-What type of cheese do you use if you need to hide a horse?
+What type of cheese do you use if you need to hide a horse? mascarpone

-What type of cheese is made backwards?
+What type of cheese is made backwards? edam

 What type of cheese doesnt belong to you?